mbr/tinyrpc/README.rst

 ----------

-As of this writing (in Jan 2013) there are a few jsonrpc_ libraries already out there on PyPI_, most of them handling one specific use case (i.e. json via WSGI, using Twisted, or TCP-sockets).
+As of this writing (in Jan 2013) there are a few jsonrpc_ libraries already out there on PyPI_, most of them handling one specific use case (e.g. json via WSGI, using Twisted, or TCP-sockets).

 None of the libraries, however, made it easy to reuse the jsonrpc_-parsing bits